R2DN: Scalable Parameterization of Contracting and Lipschitz Recurrent Deep Networks: Direct Parameterization of R2DN

 \section{Direct Parameterization of R2DN}

-In the following subsections, we present a direct parameterization of LTI systems \eqref{eqn:r2dn-lti} satisfying Proposition~\ref{prop:1} by choosing specific structures of $(Q, S, R)$ to achieve contracting and Lipschitz R2DNs \eqref{eqn:r2dn}.
-We closely follow the robust parameterization of RENs in \cite[Sec.V]{Revay++2023}, and provide new insight on handling input-output robustness when $D_{11} = 0$.
+We now present a direct parameterization of contracting and Lipschitz R2DNs by constructing LTI systems \eqref{eqn:r2dn-lti} based on condition~\eqref{eqn:qsr-small-gain}.
+Our parameterization is closely related to the robust RENs in \cite[Sec.V]{Revay++2023} but with new insight for our specific structure with $D_{11} = 0$.